chrispsommers/SAI/test/saivisor/README.md

 * Browse to `localhost:3000`
 * Sign in as `admin:admin`
 * Add a Prometheus datasource at `http://172.17.0.1:9090` using the Docker IP address.
 Note, the "datasource UID" is baked into the URL when you're viewing a dashboard.
 FOr example, the URL `http://localhost:3000/d/ll0AXfPnk/sai-visor?orgId=1&refresh=5s` contains UID `ll0AXfPnk`.
-### Create a Grafana dashboard JDON file
+### Dashboard Option #1: Create a Grafana dashboard JSON file, Manually Import In Grafana GUI
-This creates a dashboard file for dash-related "entry" objects (or "quad" APIs in SONiC syncd parlance).
+This creates a dashboard file for all (as of this writing) dash-related "entry" objects (or "quad" APIs in SONiC syncd parlance).
 ```
 ./saivisor.py --output grafana --quad_probes "outbound_routing_entry,outbound_routing_entry,pa_validation_entry,vip_entry,pa_validation_entry,eni_ether_address_map_entry,outbound_ca_to_pa_entry,outbound_ca_to_pa_entry,direction_lookup_entry,inbound_routing_entry,eni_ether_address_map_entry"   --dash_uid 10 --datasource_uid vf50YxP7z > dashboard_11.json
 ```

 Use Grafana "Dashboard|Import" tool to upload this file and view the dashboard.
+### Dashboard Option #2: Create a Grafana dashboard JSON file, Upload to Grafana in one step
+This creates the same dashboard as above, but uses an HTTP POST to upload it into the GRafana